D. Smith: Career

-In Brooklyn, New York, Smith pursued her music career as a producer and collaborated with singer-songwriter Stacey Barthe.
-Together, they worked with several artists, including Lil’ Wayne.
-In 2008, D. Smith produced and sang on the track “Shoot Me Down” for Lil Wayne’s rap album Tha Carter III.
-For her work on the song, she won the 2009 Grammy Award for Best Rap Album with other collaborators.
+In Brooklyn, New York, Smith pursued his music career as a producer and collaborated with singer-songwriter Stacey Barthe.
+Together, they worked with several artists, including Lil' Wayne.
+In 2008, D. Smith produced and sang on the track "Shoot Me Down" for Lil Wayne's rap album Tha Carter III.
+For his work on the song, he won the 2009 Grammy Award for Best Rap Album with other collaborators.

-Smith also collaborated with other artists prior to her transition, including Andre 3000, Kendrick Lamar, Lloyd, Katy Perry, and Ciara.
-In 2014, she came out as transgender, and her music career fell in decline; Smith cited her transition as the cause for the break.
-According to Out, the music industry "stopped returning her calls."
+Smith also collaborated with other artists prior to his transition, including Andre 3000, Kendrick Lamar, Lloyd, Katy Perry, and Ciara.
+In 2014, he came out as transgender, and his music career fell in decline; Smith cited his transition as the cause for the break.
+According to Out, the music industry "stopped returning [his] calls."

-She appeared on season five of Love & Hip Hop Atlanta for eight episodes in 2016, making her the first openly trans woman cast on an unscripted reality tv series.
+He appeared on season five of Love & Hip Hop Atlanta for eight episodes in 2016, making him the first openly trans woman cast on an unscripted reality TV series.
 The music artist faced heated discussions with fellow cast members on transgender issues, including Waka Flocka and Lil Scrappy.
-Despite her intention to portray transgender women as non-confrontational, Smith claims she faced pressure from the show’s production team to be more confrontational; she said “I'm not a confrontational person, and I forced myself to be, and it was a complete, utter disaster for myself.”
-She left the show later in the season, citing it as a regretful experience.
+Despite his intention to portray transgender women as non-confrontational, Smith claims he faced pressure from the show's production team to be more confrontational; he said "I'm not a confrontational person, and I forced myself to be, and it was a complete, utter disaster for myself."
+He left the show later in the season, citing it as a regretful experience.

-Following her time on Love & Hip Hop Atlanta, Smith became homeless and relocated back to New York, where she couch-surfed with friends and family, and "looked for what was next."
+Following his time on Love & Hip Hop Atlanta, Smith became homeless and relocated back to New York, where he couch-surfed with friends and family, and "looked for what was next."
 During this time, Smith began production on Kokomo City, a documentary following the lives of four black transgender sex-workers.
-Along with directing, Smith also shot and edited the film herself on a low-budget and without secure housing.
-Her film, which was produced by Harris Doran, Bill Butler, and Lena Waithe, debuted at the 2023 Sundance Film Festival on January 21, 2023 and won both awards in the Sundance (Next) category.
+Along with directing, Smith also shot and edited the film himself on a low-budget and without secure housing.
+His film, which was produced by Harris Doran, Bill Butler, and Lena Waithe, debuted at the 2023 Sundance Film Festival on January 21, 2023 and won both awards in the Sundance (Next) category.
 Smith was signed by the Creative Artists Agency the same day.

-She was listed as one of 2023's Most Impactful and Influential LGBTQ+ People by Out on their annual Out100 Awards list.
-She told the magazine, which called her work a "vital breath of fresh air for trans art," that when you start to see "the enemies, you know you’re heading in the right direction.
+He was listed as one of 2023's Most Impactful and Influential LGBTQ+ People by Out on their annual Out100 Awards list.
+He told the magazine, which called his work a "vital breath of fresh air for trans art," that when you start to see "the enemies, you know you're heading in the right direction.
 Trust the process and know that us being able to fight is a good thing."